open-telemetry/opentelemetry-erlang/docs/rationale.md

 released [MUST] live.
 At this time (prior to 1.0) that means Metrics and Logging.

 This package will always be 0.x because it is never stable and modules will be removed when they are moved to the stable API package.
+Breaking changes, as well as non-trivial additions, to the experimental API will only result in a minor version bump.
 [MUST]: https://tools.ietf.org/html/rfc2119#section-1

 ### API (`opentelemetry_api`)

-The API package is the stable API package that we must provide semver defined backwards compatibility once a major (1.0) release is made.
-When an API becomes stable its modules are moved from `opentelemetry_api_experimental` to `opentelemetry_api` and a new minor release of both is published.
+The API package must provide semver-defined backwards-compatibility once a major version (e.g. 1.0.0) is released.
+When a particular part of the API becomes stable, its modules are moved from `opentelemetry_api_experimental` to `opentelemetry_api` and a new minor release of both is published.

-At the time of 1.0 the following APIs will live in the `opentelemetry_api`
+At the release of version 1.0, the following signal APIs will be included in `opentelemetry_api`:
-package:

 * Tracing
 * Baggage